-Dip.- MSc Science Communication & Public Engagement, MSc Science Communication & Public Engagement
+MSc Science Communication & Public Engagement (online distance learning)

 This part-time online distance learning programme offers flexible study in the fields of science communication and public engagement, areas that are currently enjoying unprecedented growth.
 This is being driven by a greater need to demonstrate the impact of publicly funded research, the need for science to be valued, increased government scrutiny and a desire for a stronger evidence base for policy decisions.
 Many career opportunities are emerging at the interface between scientific research and various public groups.